dssdanial/SLAM_gmapping_movebase/README.md

 Interface Node
 ----------------------
-The purpose of this node is showing an interface in which the user can choose different modes, reset the simulation or quit the execution of the program.
+The purpose of this node is to show an interface in which the user can choose different modes, reset the simulation or quit the execution of the program.
 When an input is given, the node runs the correct command to launch the related node.

 The interface is simply designed as a list of commands as follows: